Once a loan shark, now a debt counsellor

 After completing his O levels, with A1s in English and Chinese but dismal grades for other subjects, he started working full time at the family coffee shop and bakery.

 In the day, he would work hard, helping out at the shop.
-But at night, after a change of clothes, he would run off to harass borrowers or take part in gang clashes.
+But at night, after a change of clothes, he would harass borrowers or take part in gang clashes.

-"My parents had eight children and worked long hours, so it was impossible to keep track of all of us."
+"My parents had eight children and worked long hours, so it was impossible (for them) to keep track of all of us," he said.

-To get rid of any hint of his night of debauchery, Mr Wong would take a shower at the bakery, and change back into his work attire to make it look like he had been working all night.
+To get rid of any hint of his night out, he would take a shower at the bakery and change back into his work attire to make it look like he had been working all night.

-"The lao da ("leader" in Mandarin) would then ask for payment softly, with a smile on his face.
-This was how they instilled fear, it was reverse psychology in a way."
+"The lao da ("big leader" in Mandarin) would then ask for payment softly, with a smile on his face.
+This was how they instilled fear.
+It was reverse psychology in a way."

-Mr Wong applies similar tactics when dealing with loan sharks or gang members to negotiate debts of borrowers who come to him for help at Adullam.
-He has no qualms about speaking to them over the phone or, his preferred method, in person.
+Mr Wong applies similar tactics when dealing with loan sharks or gang members to negotiate the debts of borrowers who come to him for help at Adullam.
+He has no qualms about speaking to them over the phone or - his preferred method - in person.

-"If I can meet them (the loan sharks), perhaps I can also help them turn over a new leaf," said Mr Wong, who adds that he sometimes has to rely on his former connections with senior gang leaders.
+"If I can meet them (the loan sharks), perhaps I can also help them turn over a new leaf," said Mr Wong, adding that he sometimes has to rely on his past connections with senior gang leaders.

 He recounted an incident that happened after he left the gang in the late 1980s - he was asked to help a youth who wanted to leave a gang.

-For 15 years, Mr Wong lived a "double life", and even managed to keep his gang involvement hidden from his wife, whom he married in 1980.
+For 15 years, Mr Wong lived a "double life" and managed to keep his gang involvement hidden from his wife, whom he married in 1980.

-He even made friends with police officers in his neighbourhood and gave them tip-offs to the activities of rival gangs.
+He even made friends with police officers in his neighbourhood and gave them tip-offs about the activities of rival gangs.

 Even after opening his own restaurant and catering service, Mr Wong continued his underworld activities.

 "I wouldn't go out so often any more because I had a family.
-But I was considered one of the masterminds in the secret society, so my role involved advising members on matters like capturing more gang territory."
+But I was considered one of the masterminds in the secret society, so my role involved advising members on matters like capturing more gang territory," he said.

 His life-changing moment came soon after doctors told him he had to undergo an operation as the cartilage in his knee caps had worn out.

-The pain had plagued him for many years before that, and one day, out of boredom, Mr Wong, then 31, decided to pick up a Bible that was tucked away in a corner of his home library.
+The pain had been plaguing him for many years before that, and one day, out of boredom, Mr Wong, then 31, decided to pick up a Bible that was tucked away in a corner of his home library.

 "I was overwhelmed by a sense of desperation and called out to the Christian God for help," he said.